 No, your premium rates won’t change due to the transfer.

-7. Why is the premium payment frequency on my eligible MLC account change to annual?
+- Why has the premium payment frequency on my eligible MLC account changed to annual?

 Annual premium payments for e-rollover are standard practice in the super industry.
-With this transfer we are aligning our e-rollover to this annual payment frequency.
-If you’re currently paying your premium on a quarterly or half-yearly basis, your repayment will be automatically adjusted to annual.
+This transfer included aligning our e-rollover to an annual payment frequency.
+If you were paying your premium on a quarterly or half-yearly basis, your repayments will have been automatically adjusted to annual.

 Yes, you can make alterations to your policy prior to the transfer.
 These changes will occur in the MLC Super Fund and will transfer on 1 July 2025 to Smart Future Trust.